kaimitai/FaxIScripts/docs/doc.md

  There are also options when building.
 They are:

  * --original-size (-o for short): This option will make patching fail if we use more ROM data than the original game.
 Use this if you are already using the free section at the end of the bank for something else.
 Note that the game code is packed in the code section, so if you add something you will also have to remove something else if you use this mode.
  * --source-rom (-s for short): This option takes an argument, which is a filename for the ROM you will use as a source for patching.
 If this option is not specified we will patch the file given as output file.
-Use this if you want to keep a clean ROM as source whenever you patch.
+Use this if you don't want to patch a ROM file directly.

 ## Assembly file contents